 During this trip, we will see many sites and landscapes, trying to understand how the historical and geographical preexistences have an influence on them, as well as how to rethinking them looking at the future.
-A good part of the trip will be focused on the city of Matera.
+A considerable part of the trip will be focused on the city of Matera.

 Matera is considered a World Heritage Site by UNESCO since 1993 because it is one of the oldest continuously inhabited cities in the world.
 The city is a place where people can still living in the same houses of their ancestors of 9,000 years ago.
 For the year 2019, it is declared European Capital of Culture (with the city of Plovdiv in Bulgaria).